-Using the Pet Alarm to Catch Pet Marking and Help With Dog Training
+Using the Pet Alarm for Pet Marking and Dog Training

 The SprayAlert Alarm detects when your pet is urinating or spraying.
 Mount the Sensor where they mark.
 Any urine or moisture on the Sensor will trigger the alarm unit instantly.

 When triggered, the alarm will sound for 10 seconds.
-Take your pet quickly to the correct place and praise.
+Take your dog quickly to the correct place and praise.
 Instant feedback for them is key to adjusting behavior.

 The Urine Sensor is durable and reusable.
 It uses an interleaved pattern of baked-on conductive ink on a strong plastic film.
 It blends in well with most surfaces and furniture.